 Malaysian certified sustainable palm oil is an ingredient in many popular products, including the Smart Balance line of peanut butters and spreads, and microwavable popcorn.

 Most of the palm oil imported into the U.S. comes from Malaysia.
 In fact Malaysian certified sustainable palm oil is probably in your diet because it is an ingredient in many of our everyday prepared foods.
 Malaysian palm oil is the world’s first sustainable vegetable oil.
 The country has strengthened its commitment by implementing a nationwide Malaysian Sustainable Palm Oil (MSPO) certification program.
-By 2020, all palm oil produced in Malaysia will align with the country’s stringent sustainability policies.
+Achieving MSPO became mandatory as of 2020, and the country is working toward 100% compliance.